OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/Modules_Projects.md

 ## External members

 If people who are not registered as users in OpenOlat are also to work on the project, they can be invited as external members.
+The usage period is for them limited to 180 days.

 ![projekte_mitgliederverwaltung_externe_einladen_v1_de.png](../administration/assets/projects_membersmanagement_add_external_v1_de.png){ class="shadow lightbox" }